 How to Freeze Casseroles and Soups

 Soups, broths, casseroles, chilis and stews can be frozen and will keep for about 3 months.
 Pour into plastic airtight containers (portioned, so you can grab a meal for however many people you need), leaving a little room at the top to allow for expansion in the freezer.
 Thaw overnight in the fridge or at room temperature, then heat on the stovetop or in the oven and eat.

 How to Freeze Baked Goods and Desserts

 Don’t need to bake all that cookie dough?
-You can scoop them out and freeze them directly on baking trays.
-Once frozen solid you can place them in ziplock bags or wrap them tightly in plastic and just bake whatever you need.
+You can scoop them out and freeze directly on baking trays.
+Once frozen solid, place the portioned dough in ziplock bags, or wrap them tightly in plastic and just bake however many cookies you you need.
 They’ll be good in the freezer for up to 3 months.
 Baked cookies can last 6 to 8 months tightly wrapped in the freezer.

-Here are some other desserts you can make, bake (or not) and freeze.
+Here are some other desserts from Anna Olson you can make, bake (or not) and freeze.